BrainsOnBoard/compound-ray/docs/indepth-install-notes.md

 ----------------------------

 **#error -- unsupported GNU version! gcc versions later than 8 are not supported!**

+Note: stdio.h errors (such as "__malloc__" not taking arguments) can result as an effect of using a newer gcc version.
+Please check your gcc version by running `gcc --version`.

 This error occurs because the Nvidia compiler, _nvcc_, cannot compile against newer features of C++ included in the C++ standard library found in versions of `gcc` and `g++` later than 8.
 In effect, you cannot install this software (nor any Nvidia nvcc-based software) using gcc and g++ versions higher than 8.